 There you have it – a whole lot of safety tips for travelling around Saint Lucia to bear in mind when you touch down on the Caribbean island.

-Is Saint Lucia safe to travel alone?
+How Safe is Saint Lucia to travel alone?

 Is st Lucia safe to travel alone